Construction Equipment Productivity — Rates, Idle Time and Utilisation by Machine

 Example: 760 m³ excavated ÷ 9 operating hours = 84.4 m³/machine-hour

 Higher output per machine-hour means the equipment is being used more efficiently.
 When actual output falls below the planned rate, cost per unit of work increases.
+Output per machine-hour is one input to the broader construction productivity rate that ties field output back to the cost plan.
+A construction reporting API can carry machine hours, idle time, activity codes, and production quantities into the same cost-control workflow without re-entry.

 Why equipment productivity matters on civil projects